ChalmersGU-AI-course/shrdlite-course-project/README.md

 TypeScript modules for parsing, interpretation and planning:
 - `Parser.ts`, `Interpreter.ts`, `Planner.ts`

+TypeScript modules for Constrain reduction, A* search and a Planning playground or inner world:
+- `Constrains.ts`, `Seacher.ts`, `InnerWorld.ts`

 Grammar files used by the Nearley chartparser:
 - `grammar.js`, `grammar.ne`